Click here to return to the main site entry page

 E. Cowley.

 Both Mr. Burfield and Baker Britten talked at some length about one of Rushden's characters; Harris the "Midnight Baker".
 Every evening between ten and half-past, he would set off with his horse and van towards the Bedfordshire Village of Wymington, where most of his deliveries were made.
 By the time he arrived, almost all of his customers had gone to bed and ways of ensuring delivery was unorthodox to say the least.
 Paper carrier bags were left hanging on door knobs; loaves were propped up on window-sills and his favourite depository was on the lavatory seat, most of the 'privvies' being in a row at the bottom of the yard.
 Considering that at this time most of these outbuildings were of "the bucket and chuck it" variety, one wonders that perhaps the bread of Wymington was an acquired taste.
 Sad to say, the Midnight Baker is no longer with us, but he is still talked about in Rushden when people get into a "do you remember" mood.
-His bakehouse is now a small engineering works and his shop forms part of a garage.
+His bakehouse is now a small engineering works and his shop forms part of a garage. [written 1970 - but possibly wrong?
+The numbering today suggests there were perhaps 3 properties that now make up the garage buildings (83), all beyond number 77.
+Mr Harris' house seems to have a yard below the house, the garage buildings beyond the baker's house.
+Mr Harris' granddaughter does not remember there being a shop associated with the business.]

-At the junction of Harborough Road and Little Street, there stands today a furniture workshop, used by the Antique Dealer opposite. to doctor-up any damaged furniture which he hopes to include in his display of Victoriana and old mineral-water bottles.
+At the junction of Harborough Road and Little Street, there stands today a furniture workshop, used by the Antique Dealer opposite, to doctor-up any damaged furniture which he hopes to include in his display of Victoriana and old mineral-water bottles.
 Until about ten years ago, this corner shop was the production unit of another Bakers shop.
 That of the Bayes Brothers, Arthur and Charlie.
 The old oven can still be seen through the dusty window.
 It is another Reynolds of Harrowden.

 The coal store for this oven was in an old stone "barn", part of old (c.1700) Rushden and was situated on the opposite side of the road, the coal being wheeled down to the bakehouse as required by the brothers in turn.
 The local Coal Merchants of the day used to vie for custom when a wagon load of Bestwood Bakers Nuts arrived at the L.W.S.
 Station, and to the one who secured the Bayes Brothers' order it was a triumph indeed.